anshiiiikat/Recursion/README.md

 5.Initialize a pointer end to point to the last character of str (use strlen(str) - 1 to find it).

 6.Repeat while start is less than end:

-7.Store the character at start in a temporary variable x.
+Store the character at start in a temporary variable x.

-8.Assign the character at end to the location pointed by start.
+Assign the character at end to the location pointed by start.

-9.Assign the temporary variable x to the location pointed by end.
+Assign the temporary variable x to the location pointed by end.

-10.Increment start pointer to the next character.
+Increment start pointer to the next character.

-11.Decrement end pointer to the previous character.
+Decrement end pointer to the previous character.

-12.Once the pointers meet or cross, the string is reversed.
+7.Once the pointers meet or cross, the string is reversed.

-13.Print the reversed string.
+8.Print the reversed string.

-14.End
+9.End
+## Sum of First n Natural Numbers Using Recursion

+1.Start

+2.Input a number n from the user.

+3.Define a recursive function sum(n) as follows:

+If n is 0, return 0 (base case).

+Otherwise, return n + sum(n-1) (recursive case).

+4.Call the function sum(n) with the input number n.

+5.Display the result as the sum of first n natural numbers.

+6.End

+# Conclusion

+This experiment demonstrated how recursion simplifies problem-solving by breaking tasks into smaller subproblems.
+It highlighted the importance of a base case to ensure proper termination of recursive calls.